 In order to maintain a high level of health, it’s crucial to pay attention to the health of your gut.
 Fortunately, for some people, healing your gut may be as simple as cleaning up your diet and adopting a healthier lifestyle.
 For others, consulting with an experienced functional medicine practitioner can help you achieve the results you want.

 The information presented in this article is not a substitute for medical advice.
 However, the staff at Austin Functional Medicine includes specialists in gastrointestinal health, nutrition, and health coaching.
-Dr. Ruscio and his team are currently accepting new patients in-person and via telemedicine.
+Dr. Ruscio, DC and his team are currently accepting new patients in-person and via telemedicine.
 Schedule an appointment today and be well on your way towards healing your gut.